-Tax refunds are the most likely item you will lose in bankruptcy.
-Debtors often lose tax refunds in Chapter 7 because the refund is so large it exceeds the amount of any wild card exemption.
+In Bankruptcy, it is most likely that you will lose your tax refunds.
+In fact, debtors often lose tax refunds in Chapter 7 because the refund is so large it exceeds the amount of any wild card exemption.
 You are allowed to keep property which does not exceed the exemptions.
 Any property over the equity and exemptions you are allowed to keep the trustee sells or distributes to creditors.
 In Chapter 7 keeping your income tax refund is all about what you own at the moment you file the case and the allowed exemptions.

 An Indiana Example

-Spending the tax refund to repay relatives, or to purchase property which is not exempt creates other problems.
-You can often safely spend the refund on food, clothes, and furniture because the household goods exemption is so large that it is rare that you use up Kentucky’s $23,000 federal exemption for household goods.
+Spending the tax refund to repay relatives, or to purchase a property which is not exempt creates other problems.
+You can usually safely spend the refund on food, clothes, and furniture because the Kentucky federal exemption for household goods exemption is so large that most rarely use it up.
 Car or home maintenance is often another safe way to spend the refund because maintenance does not create an asset or increase your equity in the property.

-A person loses a tax refund in Chapter 13 because they are required to pay to the Chapter 13 trustee any funds which exceed their monthly budget.
-In other words, all their disposable income is required to be paid into the plan.
-Every year in our western district of Kentucky you are required to turn in a copy of your Income Tax return by May 15th.
-Western Kentucky allows you to keep the income tax deduction in the first year of your plan.
-During the first year, a tax refund is an asset you can exempt.
-In the later years, a tax refund is disposable income you are required to use repaying your creditors.
-You lose the tax refund in the second through fifth year of the plan.
+In the western district of Kentucky, your requirement is to turn in a copy of your yearly income tax return by May 15th.
+Western Kentucky also allows you to keep the income tax deduction in the first year of your plan.
+Also, during the first year, a tax refund is an asset you exempt.
+In the later years, a tax refund is a disposable income you must use to repay your creditors.
+However, you lose the tax refund in the second through fifth year of the plan.
 You may keep the earned income credit portion of the refund, but you have to surrender the child credit.

 In some circumstances, you can petition the court to keep the refund for payment of necessary medical expenses or other unusual events and serious needs for the refund.
-Expenses like that should be allowed for if they can be anticipated in your budget and Chapter 13 plan.
-But not all expenses can be anticipated and planned for.
-Generally, you want to increase your deductions, so you don’t get a refund in Chapter 13.
-You can’t lose what you never get.
-Planning your bankruptcy with an experienced attorney and timing is everything in discharging the maximum debt and keeping property.
+Expenses like that should be allowable if you anticipate them in your budget and Chapter 13 plan.
+But, it is not always possible to anticipate nor plan for these expenses.
+Generally, you want to increase your deductions, so you don’t get a refund in Chapter 13 because you can’t lose what you never get.
+So, plan your bankruptcy with an attorney with experience because timing is everything in discharging the maximum debt and keeping the property.

-100% plans do not have to lose their tax refunds.
-But a modification of the plan may be used to keep the refund.
-If you do have a refund, there may be unplanned upkeep expenses which you may be able to cover by filing a motion with the court to use the refund for a furnace, air conditioner or other expense.
-A good Chapter 13 attorney plans for such maintenance expenses.
-You may be able to use the refund to pay for an emergency expense but increase your plan payments to make up for the immediate use of the funds.
-This will require filing a motion for approval of using the refund.
+100% of plans do not lose their tax refunds.
+Interestingly, a modification of the plan might allow you to keep the refund.
+If you do have a refund, there might be possible maintenance expenses that you cover by filing a motion with the court to use it for a furnace, air conditioner, or other expense.
+In fact, a good Chapter 13 attorney plans for such maintenance expenses.
+You might use the refund to pay for an emergency expense but increase your plan payments to make up for the immediate use of the funds.
+This requires filing a motion for approval of using the refund.

-It is also possible to propose in the plan you submit that you know in year two that the furnace will go out and need replacement.
-You can plan an expense to be covered by a tax refund, or you can have gradually increasing or decreasing plan payments which adjust to changing incomes and expenses.
-Changes may be made in steps.
-Sudden, unanticipated expenses may also require conversion to a Chapter 7, modifying the plan payments, how creditors are treated and even earmarking refunds.
+In the plan you submit, it is also possible to propose that in year two that the furnace will go out and need replacement.
+There are also steps to cover an expense by a tax refund or get gradually increasing or decreasing plan payments which adjust to changing incomes and expenses.
+Sudden expenses might also require conversion to Chapter 7.
+This modifies the plan payments, how much creditors get, and might even earmark refunds.

-In a Chapter 7 income tax refunds can only be kept if you can use an exemption.
-As soon as you transfer property out of your name you can’t use the exemption.
-So if you pay mom back the 750 dollars, she leant to you the exemption can’t be used.
-She has the 750.
-The transfer is a preferential or fraudulent transfer.
-Either way, the Trustee gets the money back by suing her to recover the money.
-Even if you could have kept the money by using an exemption, you and mom lost the money by transferring it to her.
-You may have been able to keep the money by using an exemption, or you may have been able to use the money for an expense.
-But by transferring assets, you lose the ability to keep assets.
+You can only keep Chapter 7 income tax refunds if you use an exemption.
+But, if you transfer property out of your name you can’t use the exemption.
+For instance, the exemption is not useable if you pay back mom a $750 loan.
+This is because it is a preferential or fraudulent transfer.
+Either way, the trustee sues your mom to recover the money.
+Instead, by using an exemption, or an expense, you might be able to keep the money.
+However, by transferring assets, you lose the ability to keep assets.

-In some plans losing the tax refund may mean finishing the bankruptcy sooner than you expected.
-Chapter 13 cases must pay back priority and secured debts in full and must pay back as much as a Chapter 7 would have.
-Losing the tax refunds may increase what is paid back, so it becomes feasible.
+In some plans, losing the tax refund might mean finishing the bankruptcy sooner than you expect.
+Chapter 13 cases must pay back both priority and secured debts in full.
+They also must pay back the same amount as Chapter 7.
+Losing the tax refunds might increase what you pay back, making it feasible.